-These traditional German pancake recipes will help to make any meal extra special.
-These pancakes are more dessert-like than the common North American pancakes that some of us are used to, especially those made with raisins and apples.
+Grandma's favorite German apple pancake recipes can make any meal extra special.
+Traditional Old World pancakes are more dessert-like than the North American pancakes that many of us are used to, especially those baked with apples and served with fruit.

 German National Cookery for American Kitchens (1904)

 Take 2 soup-platefuls of finely sliced apples, cook them until done with sugar, lemon peel and enough wine until there is no more juice.

 Then beat the yolks of 6 eggs with a cupful of thick, sour cream, 2 tablespoonfuls of cornstarch, a little salt, and cinnamon, mix the beaten whites through this and bake (325°F) two cakes on one side to a light brown.

 After the second is baked, spread with apples, put the cakes one on the other and put them into the oven for a few minutes to warm, sprinkle with sugar and serve.

 Mary at the Farm and Book of Recipes (1915)